zyx/manual/FAQ.md

 If your graphics card supports this, make sure you've installed the latest graphics drivers, and restart Rack.
 If this does not fix it, see below for instructions on submitting a bug to Rack's issue tracker.

-## Where is the "Rack user directory"?
+## Where is the "Rack user folder"?

 - MacOS: `Documents/Rack/`
 - Windows: `My Documents/Rack/`